sjauijn/immich-face-to-album-HAOS/DOCS.md

 # Immich Face To Album

 I maintain this app, along with my other Home Assistant apps, solely for my own use.
 As long as I'm actively using them myself, I'll continue developing and updating them; otherwise, support for apps I no longer need will be discontinued.

-## About

-Sync all photos belonging to one or more detected faces into an existing Immich album (similar to Google Photos “live / auto-updating albums”).

 ## Quick Start

 ## Getting the IDs